BTCElectrician/ohmni_oracle/README.md

 # Ohmni Oracle

 This project processes various types of architectural and engineering drawings, including electrical, mechanical, plumbing, and architectural documents.
 It extracts structured data from PDFs using gpt-4o-mini.
+TESTING TO SEE IF THIS WORKS

 ## Setup